• Home

 Diver Renison Bell said commercial harvesting is decreasing the density of urchins in some areas.

-“The last yr I become probably getting rid of a tonne a day for 3 hours work,” he stated.
+“The last year I become probably getting rid of a tonne a day for 3 hours of work,” he stated.

 A sensitive stability